Nepal’s telecom sector sees growth pick up, with mobile internet access increasing rapidly

-A number of factors had been slowing the early development of Nepal’s telecom network.
-Certainly the country’s mountainous topography has made it extremely difficult to develop its telecommunications infrastructure.
+Efforts to expand the telecom sector in Nepal have met with many challenges.
+Nepal’s mountainous topography has made it extremely difficult to develop its telecommunications infrastructure.
 Furthermore, Nepal had been struggling under an adverse economic situation caused largely by political instability.
 Over the years, acts of terrorism and the activity of the Maoist rebels operating throughout the country have taken their toll on the telecom network – both directly and indirectly.
-But of late the tardiness of the government in addressing market reforms and developing national policies has been weighing on the overall development of the telecom sector.
+Of late, it has been the tardiness of the government in addressing market reforms and developing national policies that has been weighing on the overall development of the telecom sector.

 Despite all the energy that has gone into the sector, there was still a significant disparity between the high coverage levels in the cities and the coverage available in the underdeveloped rural regions.
 Progress on providing some minimum access had been good, however.

-- By mid-2013 mobile penetration in Nepal, relatively low by world standards, was quickly moving upwards, with mobile subscriber numbers having increased fourfold in just four years;
+- By mid-2014 mobile penetration in Nepal, still relatively low by world standards, was moving steadily upwards, with mobile subscriber numbers having increased fivefold in just five years;

-- Fixed-line growth in Nepal was particularly slow and the market had effectively ‘flattened out’ for a few years; there were very few signs that it would pick up again in the short to medium term, even allowing for some expansion into the underserved rural areas;
+- Fixed-line growth in Nepal had almost reached a standstill, with the market effectively ‘flattening out’ in terms of penetration growth; there were very few signs that it would pick up again in the short to medium term, even allowing for the expansion into the underserved rural areas;

-- After being sluggish for years, the internet segment of the market has finally started to move; user penetration has been increasing rapidly in recent years;
+- After being sluggish for years, the internet segment of the market has finally started to move; user penetration in particular has been increasing in recent years;

-- While broadband represents a high proportion of total fixed internet connections, internet subscriptions remain low;
+- While broadband represents a high proportion of total fixed internet connections, fixed internet subscriptions remain low;

-- The NTA has committed to using the Rural Telecommunications Development Fund (RTDF) to help fund the build out of a national optical fibre network;
+- The NTA is continuing to use the Rural Telecommunications Development Fund (RTDF) to help fund the build out of a national optical fibre network;

 |Subscriber penetration (fixed)1|